Aczel-Mendler Bisimulations in a Regular Category: Allegory of Relations

 \section{Allegory of Relations}

-In this section, we cover the general notion of relations in a category, and in particular that they form a tabular allegory.
-Definitions, propositions, and proofs can be found in \cite{freyd90}.
+In this section, we present the general notion of relations in a category, focusing in particular on the fact that they form a tabular allegory.
+Definitions, propositions, and proofs may be found in~\cite{freyd90}.
+Our main motivations for introducing allegories in this paper are: 1) to highlight that regular categories provide the appropriate level of abstraction for studying bisimulations; and 2) to introduce maps—that is, left adjoints in allegories—which we aim to relate to coalgebra homomorphisms, in order to provide an abstract justification for the idea that “coalgebra homomorphisms are bisimulation maps”.